-Innovation in a Crisis: with Jamie Sciberras from The Biscuit Shop
+Innovation in a Crisis story: with Jamie Sciberras from The Biscuit Shop

 Husband and wife duo Jamie and Sarina Sciberras, along with their son Joseph, started The Biscuit Shop just 3 years ago.
 Operating from their customised commercial kitchen in Boolarra, the business began when Jamie wanted to spend more time with his family after seven years of commuting to Melbourne for work.

 Being a baker pastry cook, Jamie was passionate about the yo-yo biscuit, and wanted to bring his own flair into this family favourite.
 It was here that the values of The Biscuit Shop were born: delivering a premium product to communities in a price accessible manner.
 “We spent 5 years on the development of our yo-yo recipe, and you won’t find it online.
 In fact, I am yet to discover another recipe that is the same as mine”, says Jamie.

 “Customers don’t always want the same flavour, and we are unique because we offer 10 different flavours of yo-yo’s”.

 Up until 12 months ago, these delicious biscuits were all handmade, which was a unique selling proposition for the business.
 However, with Jamie undergoing 3 surgeries on his hands, for both carpal tunnel and trigger finger, and the sheer demand for their product in the marketplace, the decision to automate their processes was made.

 “Being handmade, we either had to cap our business growth at a certain level, or go to the next level, where the product cannot physically be handmade.
 The demand for our biscuits was so high, we chose to take things to the next level.”